Dennis Martínez: Cleveland Indians (1994–1996)

-Martínez entered free agency after the 1993 season ended, and he signed with the Cleveland Indians in the winter.
+Martínez entered free agency after the 1993 Major League Baseball season ended, and he signed with the Cleveland Indians in the winter.
 Martínez was named the starting pitcher for the Opening Day game against the Seattle Mariners on April 4, which happened to be the first regular season game held at Jacobs Field in Cleveland.
 He pitched seven innings while allowing two runs on three hits with four strikeouts and walks each, with the Indians rallying to win 4–3 in ten innings.
 For the season, he went 11–6 with a 3.52 ERA in 24 games pitched and 176 2/3 innings.
 He had three shutouts, the first time he pitched a shutout in a season since 1991.
 He had 92 strikeouts and 44 walks.
 He made 11 putouts, 33 assists, two double plays and no errors for a 1.000 fielding percentage, the first time that Martínez compiled the percentage since 1980.
 He finished in the top ten in numerous categories, such as WAR (6th with 4.6), wins (10th), walks & hits per inning (6th with 1.189), walks per nine innings (7th with 2.242), innings pitched (4th), complete games (2nd), and home runs per nine innings (6th with 0.713).
-Although the season was cancelled midway through August, the Indians had won 60 games and were on track for a playoff spot.
+Although the season was cancelled midway through August, the Indians had won 66 games and were on track for a playoff spot.

 For 1995, he kept consistent form.
 He started the Opening Day game for the team once again, this time allowing two runs off four hits while striking out three in six innings of work, although the Indians prevailed over the Texas Rangers 11–6.
 He went 12–5 with a 3.08 ERA in 28 games and 187 innings pitched.
 He had 99 strikeouts with 46 walks.
 He made 15 putouts, three double plays, 46 assists and four errors, the latter being league highs while having a .938 fielding percentage.
 He finished in the top ten of numerous categories, such as WAR (5th, 5.7), ERA (3rd), walks & hits per inning (3rd, 1.176), and home runs per nine innings (9th, 0.818).